Understanding PTE Surgery

 Weekly Meet & Greet

-Join us for an informal gathering every Thursday from 3:30 to 4:30 p.m. in the 4th floor patient lobby at Sulpizio Cardiovascular Center.
+Join us for an informal gathering Thursdays from 3:30 to 4:30 p.m. in the 4th floor patient lobby at Sulpizio Cardiovascular Center.
+Call to RSVP.

 We feel that lung transplantation should not be a first option for patients with chronic thromboembolic disease.
 We consider that treatment to be outdated and potentially unethical as it diverts a precious resource away from another end-stage lung disease patient who could benefit from the organs.
 Furthermore, in experienced centers, the PTE operation has a lower operative mortality rate than lung transplantation.
 PTE can also be done electively without waiting for a donor, and without the potential long-term problems associated with rejection and immunosuppressive drugs following transplantation.